-This condition may be seen illustrated by line B on the diagram.
+This condition may be seen illustrated by time B on the diagram.

 The pressure drop across the GSV is roughly 2.8 MPa so that the inlet pressure to the turbine itself is around 1.2 MPa(a).
-The saturation temperature corresponding to 1.2 MPa(a) is 188°C. The actual temperature at which the steam is entering the high pressure turbine is slightly higher due to superheat supplied by the throttling action of the GSV.
+The saturation temperature corresponding to 1.2 MPa(a) is 188°C which is the temperature at which the steam is entering the high pressure turbine.